Skip to content

 How does salary sacrifice pension affect take-home pay?

 Salary sacrifice reduces your gross salary by the contribution amount before income tax and NI are calculated, so you save income tax AND NI on the sacrificed amount.
-The contribution goes straight into your pension.
-This is more tax-efficient than a relief-at-source contribution because you also get NI relief, which a standard contribution doesn't give you.
+This is more tax-efficient than a relief-at-source contribution because you also get NI relief.

 Which student loan plan am I on?